dburian/transformer_document_embedding/notes/rcv1_dataset.md

 ## License

-To obtain the datsets [licenses][nist_download] approved by NIST must be signed.
+To obtain the datasets [licenses][nist_download] approved by NIST must be signed.
-Together with the RCV1 one can recieve multilingual corpus and Thomas Reuters Text Research Collection (TRC2) -- not sure what that is about.
+Together with the RCV1 one can receive multilingual corpus and Thomas Reuters Text Research Collection (TRC2) -- not sure what that is about.